touraye/under-doz/content/Module-4-useful-java-classes/a-an-intro-to-class.md

 In Java, a **class** is a blueprint for creating objects.
 It defines **fields (variables)** to store data and **methods (functions)** to define behavior.
 A class encapsulates data and logic, supporting **object-oriented programming** principles like **encapsulation, inheritance, and polymorphism**.

+A class is a template for object creation

 **Example of a typical Java:**

 ```java